 What Franklin wants me to tell them is this: “Our skin color doesn’t matter.
 Black or white, we are all the same.”

-I’ve come to this remote area two hours southeast of Montego Bay to see the parrots and other rare birds that live in the jungle mountains.
+I’ve come to this remote area in Jamaica two hours southeast of Montego Bay to see the parrots and other rare birds that live in the jungle mountains.
 It’s known as Cockpit Country because its precipitous mountains and deep valleys are so rugged that

 maintenance of the only road through the area was abandoned years ago.
 The mountains spring out of narrow valleys leaving little tillable ground for crops.
 Self-sustaining farmers spend their days laboring to uphold an uneasy truce between their postage-stamp fields of sugarcane, coffee, and root crops and the ever-encroaching jungle.

 Franklin sits by the road all day in a small wood-frame shack and sells snacks and directs tourists to the nearby bat-filled Windsor Cave, which has beautiful limestone formations.
 I’m staying in Windsor Great House, a plantation home, built in 1795 from immense blocks of slave-quarried limestone.
 Like Franklin’s home, we have neither electricity nor water.

 After our brief conversation, Franklin strolls down the lane to begin his day, and I wind my way along a tangled forest trail in Jamaica to search for parrot nests.
 But I have trouble concentrating on the wildlife.
 The contrast between our lifestyles and standard of living distracts me.